 What foods are high in oxalates?

 Majority of the foods that are high in oxalates are also very healthy.
 So should you restrict yourself from your leafy greens?
 The answer is no, of course not!
 However, it is important to be aware of the foods are especially high in oxalic acid.

 The following is a list of foods that are high in oxalates:

 - Swiss chard

 Boiling foods that are high in oxalates prior to eating them will greatly reduce its oxalate content.
 Drinking lots of water and staying hydrated will also help prevent the formation of kidney stones.

 If you have a history of kidney stones or you are concerned about a high oxalate diet, consider a consult with a doctor of natural medicine Overland Park, KS, who can assist you.
 As a specialist in functional medicine, the best treatment plan will be created to help your symptoms and improve your overall health.

-Thanks to LifeWorks Integrative Health, for their insights about oxalate overload, as well as alternative medicine.
+Contact in2GREAT Integrative Health, for more insights about oxalate overload, as well as alternative medicine.